ethmobile/ethdroid/README.md

 This package can be used on **Android 22+** and with **Geth 1.6.2+**.

-## Limitations / Roadmap

-- Rx-Java 1 only.
-It is planned to upgrade to Rx-Java 2
-- Geth v1.6+ compatibility.
-Work is in progress to be compatible with
-- Private Blockchains only, because of Geth 1.4/1.5 limitations.
-A feature is planned to allow testnet/mainnet connections and will be released as soon as Ethereum-Android will be compatible with Geth 1.6.

 ## Download Ethdroid and set Geth version

 Ethdroid and Geth ***stable*** versions are distribued throught ***jCenter***.